tokenized/docs/protocol-field-types.md

         </td>
     </tr>
     <tr>
-        <td>RegisterSigAlgorithm</td>
+        <td>OracleSigAlgorithm</td>
         <td>
             uint(1)
         </td>
         <td>
-            0 = No Register-signed Message (RegisterConfirmationSig skipped in serialization), 1 = ECDSA+secp256k1.
-If the contract for the asset being received has registers, then a signature is required from one of them.
+            0 = No Oracle-signed Message (OracleConfirmationSig skipped in serialization), 1 = ECDSA+secp256k1.
+If the contract for the asset being received has oracles, then a signature is required from one of them.
              Example: 1
         </td>
     </tr>
     <tr>
-        <td>RegisterConfirmationSig</td>
+        <td>OracleConfirmationSig</td>
         <td>
             varbin(8)
         </td>
         <td>
             Length 0-255 bytes.
-If restricted to a register (whitelist) or has transfer restrictions (age, location, investor status): ECDSA+secp256k1 (or the like) signed message provided by an approved/trusted register through an API signature of the defined message.
+If restricted to a oracle (whitelist) or has transfer restrictions (age, location, investor status): ECDSA+secp256k1 (or the like) signed message provided by an approved/trusted oracle through an API signature of the defined message.
 If no transfer restrictions(trade restriction/age restriction fields in the Asset Type payload. or restricted to a whitelist by the Contract Auth Flags, it is a NULL field.
-             Example: IEwzJB23sFryKMzx5MfBwnt1GMUKNTQnqF8WhsSD1wwtKKg7BoA/5GLeu5Unwar7ZhtR18tdzuIfdXDtU+zMHL8=

         </td>
     </tr>
 </table>